 3. Ebay and Gumtree

-Obvious popular choices are websites like Ebay and Gumtree.
-They aren’t that different to the above options, as you still need to take photos, describe, categorise and price your items, but there is a higher chance of someone who isn’t local buying your products.
-So you have to be prepared to quote postage and packaging charges, depending on weight and method of shipping, and of course include that cost in your price.
+Obvious popular choices are websites like eBay and Gumtree.
+They aren’t that different from the above options.
+I say this because you still need to take photos, describe, categorise and price your items.
+But there is a higher chance of someone who isn’t local buying your products.
+Make sure you quote postage and packaging charges.
+These depend on the weight and method of shipping and will be included in your price.
 If I’m honest, if I look at the amount of additional ‘work’ involved in packaging stuff and going back and forth to and from the post office, I’d just rather give my boys’ old things to charity!
 But that’s just me.
 If you are sitting on a good amount of money, and if you find this enjoyable, it’s probably worth it!

 4. Second-hand sales

 If you don’t have the patience to take photo and list all your items (that can be quite time-consuming), second-hand sales are becoming increasingly popular.
 A few years ago, the only option was the NCT second-hand sales, but today you can find lots of private other events in your area.
 If you just do a search for your area + second-hand sales, you should find what’s available to you.